“I Refuse to Feel Bad for Treating My Child’s ADHD”

 All of this is a lie.

 Our children with ADHD deal with serious issues that need to be addressed, whether or not we choose to medicate them.
 They need support systems in place; they need adaptive learning; they need help to fit into a world designed for neurotypical children.
 For my oldest, that means a lot of moving around, a lot of choice in his curriculum to capture his interest, and a lot of hands-on work.
-For my youngest, it means a lot of learning on the computer, because he’s addicted to screens and learns best that way.
+For my youngest, it means a lot of learning on the computer, because he’s hooked on screens and learns best that way.
 For my middle son, it means medication, at least right now.
 He’s too distractible to learn without the help that Ritalin can give him, the same way I can’t manage to run an efficient, clean household without Mydayis, the same way Ritalin keeps my husband’s head above the chaos of a normal school day.

 So as I watch my son pick at his chicken nuggets, I remind myself that the side effects will pass.
 I remind myself of his triumphs lately: days without tantrums, books read without meltdowns, math assignments finished without protest or tears, and handwriting started without prompting.
 It hasn’t changed his interest in toads.
 It hasn’t made him less creative.
 If anything, it’s helped, because he has, for the first time in his life, the attention span to finish coloring a dinosaur he’s drawn.